 But a lot of agents simply think that a lot of content equals a lot of value and more traffic, and that’s not usually the case.
 If you have a lot of content on your website, but that content isn’t useful or impactful for your target audience, then there isn’t much point to having it; but it doesn’t just stop there…

 From an SEO standpoint, having a lot of content can have a negative impact if no one is looking at it too.
-Remember, Google just wants to return the best quality results to the people that are searching, and while there a lot of factors that contribute to that, one of them is certainly the quality of your content.
-And again, there are a lot of factors Google uses to determine if you have quality content, but most of them revolve around metrics and analytics, like time on page, bounce rate, etc.
+Remember, Google just wants to return the best quality results to the people that are searching, and while there are a lot of factors that contribute to that, one of them is certainly the quality of your content; and again, there are a lot of factors Google uses to determine if you have quality content, but most of them revolve around metrics and analytics.

 Simply put, if you have a lot of content on your website that no one looks at, it might be telling Google that you have a lot of low quality content, thereby negatively affecting your rankings and overall SEO strategy.

-As part of a content audit, you can do that by going through all of the content on your website, and determining what should be deleted, redirected, or improved.
+Doing a content audit means going through all of the content on your website and determining what should be deleted, redirected, or improved, based on certain metrics.

 Performing a Content Audit

-Performing a content audit successfully starts with navigating the analytics of your website, so you will need to have an understanding of how to review analytics through Google Analytics or something similar.
-If you need some help, check out this post right here that walks you through understanding the basics of your website’s analytics.
+Performing a content audit successfully starts with navigating the analytics of your website, so you will need to have an understanding of how to review analytics through Google Analytics (preferably Google Analytics 4) or something similar.

 1. Audit Based on Performance